Enforcer007/dev-profile/content/blog/internet-speed-checker/index.md

 +++
-title = "How to check performance of Home Internet 🚀" description = "Speed test's internet connection and displays the results in a graph daily using Airtable." date = 2022-06-06
+title = "Checking performance of Home Internet 🚀" description = "Speed test's internet connection and displays the results in a graph daily using Airtable." date = 2022-06-06